FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 		- Noxious Thorn: Gain +10% chance to bleed an enemy.
 Upon killing an enemy, transfer 33% of every Debuff and Condition Stack to (1 + 1 per stack) enemy(ies) within (20m + 5m per stack.)
 		- Old Guillotine: Instantly kill Elite Monsters below (13% + 13% per stack) of their Max HP; limited to 7 stacks.
 		- Old War Stealthkit: Falling below 25% Max HP causes the user to gain +4 to their Dodge Bonus and Invisibility until the start of the user's next Turn, while putting this Item on Cooldown; the Dodge Bonus is immediately applied after the attack that deals damage first, with each attack afterwards requiring a harder DC to land a hit on the Player.
 This Item recharges every (30 seconds divided by 2 repeatedly per-stack (E.g. 30/2/2/etc.)).
-		- Prayer Beads: This item grows by gaining experience; each time the Player Levels Up
+		- Prayer Beads: This item grows by gaining experience; each time the Player Levels Up, collect the following stats into the Beads, but only adding the stats to the Player's Stats once the item has been removed/destroyed, with all stacks being consumed instantly with it (Numbers in decimals are added to the sheet, but are not counted as a whole number until made whole):
+			- +2 + 0.5 per-Stack Max HP
+			- +0.2 + 0.05 per-Stack BD
+			- +0.2 + 0.05 per-Stack Stomach Capacity
 		- Predatory Instincts:
 		- Razorwire:
 		- Red Whip: